szaumoor/ZS_ItemPack/README.md

 <summary><b> Forbidden-game-inspired </b></summary>

 These items are taken from a forbidden game that shall not be named.
-Due to plot critical reasons, a few items were changed in some degrees, retaining less from the original design, but it still aligns with the original design in some dimension.
+Due to plot critical reasons, a few items were changed in some degrees, retaining less from the original design, but it still aligns with it in some dimension.

 **Component 101:** Add Everburn Blade +1